Henryjiepanli/Uncertainty-aware-Network/README.md

 The whole framework of the paper will be released soon!

-Refer to the following link for the processing methods of the dataset: https://github.com/WangLibo1995/BuildFormer
+Refer to the following link for the processing the dataset: https://github.com/WangLibo1995/BuildFormer